2540007-cmd/AeroNexus---Flight-Management-System/OOP Project/README.md

 To compile and run on Windows:

 1. Ensure you have a C++ compiler like g++ or Visual Studio.
-2. Compile: `g++ main.cpp Company.cpp Database.cpp FlightDB.cpp PlaneDB.cpp -o AeroNexus`
+2. Compile: `g++ main.cpp Company.cpp Database.cpp FlightDB.cpp PlaneDB.cpp RecordDB.cpp User.cpp -o AeroNexus`
 3. Run: `./AeroNexus`

 ## Usage